microsoft/SyslogDecode/README.md

 <14>Mar  3 20:27:49 SDX3-5231-0200-2X0 snmp#supervisord: snmp-subagent WARNING:sonic_ax_impl:Invalid mgmt IP 22.111.33.44,2234:23d5:e0:25a3::55
 ```

-This string will parsed into a structure represented by the following json:
+This string is parsed into a structure represented by the following json:

 ```json
 {